vdespa/Postman-Complete-Guide-API-Testing/valentines-book-list.md

 # Valentine's Book List API

-This API allows you to view the books that Valentine has read or plan to read.
+This API allows you to view the books that Valentine has read or plans to read.

 The API is available at `https://valentines-book-list.glitch.me`